telepace/nexus/development.md

 ## Docker Compose in `localhost.nip.io`

-When you start the Docker Compose stack, it uses `localhost` by default, with different ports for each service (backend, frontend, adminer, etc).
+When you start the Docker Compose stack, it uses `localhost` by default, with different ports for each service (backend, frontend, pgAdmin, etc).

 When you deploy it to production (or staging), it will deploy each service in a different subdomain, like `api.example.com` for the backend and `dashboard.example.com` for the frontend.